We encourage small steps toward living and teaching a compassionate, ethical dharma, and meditation practice;

 Module 1: Developing trust, safety and rapport with a small, intimate group using ethical reflection.

-Module 2: Holding the impact of trauma from ethical transgressions and its’ effect on us individually.
+Module 2: Holding the impact experienced from the lack of clarity in sanghas, ethical transgressions, and the effect on us individually.

-Module 3: Exploring and starting to heal from the trauma that comes from systemic ethical misconduct.
+Module 3: Continuing a reflective exploration and starting a healing process from the impact of systemic ethical misconduct.

 Teachers who are earning an income $300.00